htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### HEROIC ABILITIES

-You make use of a number of heroic abilities, all of which channel piety to empower them.
+You make use of a number of [[Heroic Abilities|heroic abilities]], all of which channel piety to empower them.

 ##### 3-PIETY ABILITIES

-Choose one heroic ability from the following options, each of which costs 3 piety to use.
+Choose one [[Heroic Abilities|heroic ability]] from the following options, each of which costs 3 piety to use.

 ###### ANGEL OF WRATH (3 PIETY)